In the past years, link building strategies were based on links quantity and not quality.

 Step 3: Visit every website manually and make links on the websites having high DA with less spam score.

 Strategy #3: Broken Link Building

-Most of the website has 100’s or 1000’s of links from which some link internally and others externally.
+Most of the websites have 100’s or 1000’s of links, where some link internally and some externally.
 For some reason, these links can easily break and stop working.
-Most site admins don’t even realize this when it occurs, and it can break their client experience, reputation, and SEO.
+Most site admins don’t even realize this when it occurs and it can break their client experience, reputation and SEO.

 Broken link building is the white hat SEO technique to get the right kind of links.
-Finding broken links can be a superb opportunity for you too-
+Finding broken links can be a superb opportunity for you to: